Counselling Training

 Psychotherapy Training

-My training at AOSAA with Nicola Richter was influenced by the Spiritual and Transpersonal aspect of the Person Centred Approach.
+My training at AOSAA was influenced by the Spiritual and Transpersonal aspect of the Person Centred Approach.

 Experience as a Counsellor